leonyuhanov/ESP32_MEMSMicrophone/README.md

 # ESP32_MEMSMIC_FFT_To_Unity

 A demo that processes audio aquired using the above system and TX over UDP to a UNIT3D Virtual Environment taht simulates a Sptecrum VU meter of the data from the ESP32

+# Leveling the data in real time

+In both FFT examples we have an array of sampleSize/2 values that are the maximum values for MY MEMS MIC.
+This was created by slowly sweeping from 100hz to 10khz inot the mic and recording the maximum values the FFT bins record for that sweep.
+A real time variation is in the works.
+We would need to constantly adjust (every 1/2 or 1 second) the maximum FFT bin values based on the current audio environment